The Secret About Leak Detection & LDAR

 Of course, there may be perfectly understandable reasons for wanting to avoid any extracurricular leak detection.
 Let’s face it.
 Legacy government reporting systems can be incredibly time-consuming and cumbersome.
 What’s more, LDAR can be costly – both in terms of finances and time – making anything more than the minimum unlikely for large operators and impractical for many small ones.

 Consider, for instance, all of the different LDAR work practice requirements, various deadlines and obligations, and different rules for reporting and notifications.
 Some regulations may require only leaked pollutants from valves, connectors, and flanges to be repaired, while other programs may include pressure relief valves and pneumatic controllers as well.
 Similarly, whether the leak requires imminent repair depends on the type of pollutant and the size of the leak.
+Some regulations focus on whether the gases are a combustible gas, others are specific to methane propane or carbon monoxide production.
+It’s a dizzying array of rules.

 Profit-conscious companies would voluntarily choose to do their leak surveys to avoid product losses.
 But that was the exceptionEPA Official